 I originally had no intention to ‘teach’ Mindfulness.
-After completing the Level 1 teaching course as part of my Masters in Mindfulness Studies with the University of Aberdeen the seed was planted and I now find myself in the middle of the teacher training pathway. between the Level One course (Next Level One weekend courses 4th June and 28th November)
+After completing the Level 1 teaching course as part of my Masters in Mindfulness Studies with the University of Aberdeen the seed was planted and I now find myself in the middle of the teacher training pathway. between the Train to Teach Mindfulness Level One course (Next Level One weekend courses 4th June and 28th November)

 On the Level One first weekend we began by sitting in a circle and each person would take a turn in leading the same practice, each person picking up where the last person left off – beginning with posture, then the next person would move to intention and motivation, to settling, grounding and resting.
 It is a relaxed way of beginning and despite a communal feeling of nervousness there was also great camaraderie, humour and support- a feeling that we were all in it together.
 My anxiety really gave me something to focus on for my mindfulness practice!

 After the practice we have a chance to begin our enquiry practice, where we learn to help the person to become aware of their thoughts feelings and sensations and to perhaps find patterns of thinking – to help people notice things about themselves and their own mind habits.
 It is not a time for judgements or advice or opinions; it is not therapy (although it may be profoundly therapeutic).
 For me it has taken time to unlearn these conditioned reactions to another’s pain – my mindfulness practice has taught me that even the best intentioned ‘advice’ can be way off the mark for the person concerned and even potentially damaging for them.
 The training helps us to let go of these old patters of thinking and reacting and relating to others, as we learn new skills and mind habits of mindful listening, being present and allowing space and even silence to be the teacher.
 There is a lot to be said for silence.